lebronbrian23/n01537898_passion_project/README.md

 - Lease table is a bridging table between a tenant and a landlord.
 - properties table captures properties for  the landlord.

+## Concepts Used:

+- ASP.NET MVC architecture pattern
+- Entity Framework Code-First Migrations to represent the database
+- LINQ to perform CRUD operations

 ## How to Run This Project?